Salween River: Myanmar and Thailand

+The Kunlon Dam (ကွန်းလုံဆည်) is planned to be built in northern Shan State, Myanmar.
+Salween River is the last undammed major river in South East Asia.
+The project was initiated by the Chinese firm Yunnan Machinery & Equipment Import & Export Co.
+(YMEC) and is co-financed by the Chinese state through Hydrochina Corporation.
+One of the conditions for the dam, whose effect is expected to be in the 1200-1400 MW range, is to transfer at least 50% of the electricity production to China.

 There are numerous concerns surrounding the potential impact of the dams, particularly the effect on agriculture in the Salween delta due to a reduction in the annual floods and sediment supply that maintain soil fertility.
 Water would be released based on power demand rather than agricultural needs, potentially causing water shortages and saline intrusion in the delta.
 In addition, there would be numerous ecological impacts, as the dams would block fish migration, and necessitate considerable deforestation to clear the areas to be flooded.
 The dams would also be located in an area with high earthquake risk.

-The Weigyi and Dagwin dams originally slated for the Burma–Thailand border, which would have flooded parts of Salawin National Park, have been suspended since 2015.
-Five other dams remain in the planning or pre-construction stages.
-In 2016 the Burmese government announced its intention to complete the remaining dams by 2031.
+In 2016, the Myanmar government announced its intention to complete the remaining dams by 2031.
+Construction plans have raised many concerns regarding social impact, human rights abuses and displacement.